 In the second segment of the TFP Study Session, Transportation staff will share and discuss the preliminary allocation of the forecasted TFP revenue to the prioritized TFP candidate project list - refer to separate memorandum and attachments under agenda item 7b.

-Transportation staff plan to return to the Commission on July 10 to further vet the TFP project list and funding allocations as needed with the goal of finalizing a Transportation Commission Preliminary TFP project priority array recommendation for transmittal to and discussion with the City Council, tentatively scheduled for August 5, 2025.
+Transportation staff will seek to finalize a Transportation Commission Preliminary TFP project priority array recommendation for transmittal to and discussion with the City Council, scheduled for August 4, 2025.
 Upon Council's review and input, staff will return to the Commission in the fall to ultimately develop a final Commission TFP update recommendation for Council's review and approval.